Thyssen Henschel UR-416: Latin America

 Ten UR-416 armoured cars were acquired from West Germany by the El Salvador government between 1971 and 1975 and were employed by the Salvadoran Army in Counter-insurgency and internal security duties, including patrol and road convoy escort roles, during the Salvadoran Civil War.
 For additional protection against RPG-2 and RPG-7 anti-tank rounds, some of the vehicles have been fitted with wire mesh screens, which detonate the HEAT warheads of the PG-2 and PG-7 projectiles before they came into contact with the vehicle's armour body.
 Salvadoran UR-416 armoured cars are normally armed with a M2HB .50 Browning (12.7×99mm) heavy machine gun mounted on the roof, sometimes fitted with a shield to protect the gunner, whilst some vehicles also have in addition a M60D machine gun (7.62×51mm) and shield mounted on the roof at the rear.
 At least six to eight UR-416 vehicles have survived the civil war and remain in service with the Salvadoran Army, with a few now being fitted with appliqué passive armour on their hull sides.

+South East Asia

+The Philippine Government acquired nine UR-416 armoured cars in 1973, which included two vehicles armed with Oerlikon 20mm Cannons and seven others armed with a M2HB .50 Browning (12.7×99mm) heavy machine gun mounted on the roof.
+The two vehicles equipped with the 20mm cannons entered service with the Philippine Marine Corps, who nicknamed them "Acerro" (Steel) in honor of Sgt.
+Nestor Acerro, who was killed in action at the Battle of Sibalo Hill while fighting Moro Islamic Liberation Front militants, whereas the seven remaining vehicles fitted with the HMGs were issued to the Philippine Constabulary.
+This batch of UR-416 armoured cars was ordered by the Philippine Department of National Defense for field evaluation by both the Marines and the Constabulary, which after testing them recommended the adoption of tropicalization modifications such as airconditioning and a modified exhaust for crossing rivers, in order to better suit the operational conditions in Mindanao.
+They were later decommissioned and scrapped upon the arrival of the Bravia Chaimite armoured cars.